 - Tutors do not have all the answers, as they are also students and not professors.
 Keep in mind that your professors are available to help you during their office hours.

-- Coming to Learning Zone ready to work.
+- Come to Learning Zone sessions ready to work.

 - Having patience for the tutoring process.